 One source of rod noise of particular interest is trial-to-trial variations in the rod's single-photon responses; these variations are much smaller than expected for signals produced by single molecules—e.g., the charge flowing through an ion channel during its open time.
 Thus reproducibility presents a general molecular design problem: how is the response produced by a single rhodopsin molecule regulated so that its variability is so much less than expected?
 We found that variability of the single-photon response depends in a graded and systematic manner on the number of phosphorylation sites on rhodopsin—thus reproducibility is apparently produced by the shutoff of a single rhodopsin molecule through a series of steps, each provided by phosphorylation.
 This is a substantial departure from conventional models for the shutoff of single molecules.
 We are testing this idea further by characterizing single-photon responses produced by rods from mice in which the phototransduction cascade has been altered genetically.

 Rhodopsin is one of many G protein–coupled receptors (GPCRs) in biology.
-Detection of single photons by the rods represents an opportunity to understand how the activity of single GPCRs is controlled, which in turn can provide insights not possible from observing the average activity of many receptors.
+Detection of single photons by the rods represents an opportunity to understand how the activity of single GPCRs is controlled; the ability to study signals generated by single receptors can, in turn, provide insights not possible from observing the average activity of many receptors.
 Thus we believe that understanding in biophysical detail how the activity of single rhodopsin molecules is regulated will provide general insight into GPCR function and help identify novel approaches to manipulate GPCR activity.

 Cones and Cone Vision